Vector space model

-Vector space model or term vector model is an algebraic model for representing text documents (or more generally, items) as vectors such that the distance between vectors represents the relevance between the documents.
+Vector space model (VSM) or term vector model is an algebraic model for representing text documents (or more generally, items) as vectors such that the distance between vectors represents the relevance between the documents.
 It is used in information filtering, information retrieval, indexing and relevance rankings.
 Its first use was in the SMART Information Retrieval System.

 Definitions

 In this section we consider a particular vector space model based on the bag-of-words representation.
 Documents and queries are represented as vectors.